CesiumGS/cesium-native/doc/style-guide.md

 Use `clang-format` and the `.clang-format` configuration in the root of this repo.
 Easy.
 If you're using Visual Studio Code with the C/C++ extension installed, just run the "Format Document" command.

+To format the source code from the command line, install npm from [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm), and run `npm install`.
+Then, in order to apply the formatting, run `npm format`.

 We believe that source code should be readable and even beautiful, but that automated formatting is more important than either concern.
 Especially when readability is largely a matter of what we're used to, and beauty is mostly subjective.
 For our JavaScript / TypeScript code, we format our code with the ubiquitous [Prettier](https://prettier.io/) tool.
 In C++, clang-format is widely used but there's no de facto style, and so we've created a clang-format style that tracks as close to Prettier as possible.
 We will be able to get closer once this [clang-format patch](https://reviews.llvm.org/D33029) is merged.

 ## 📛 Naming